 If you're quickly popping into the city, there are two main options to consider:

 - Don't mind crowds, just want quality waves close to town?
-Go to Carcavelos - this world class beachie 110% pumps on its day, but you will be sharing it with many of your nearest and dearest from Lisbon...You can train there from Cais Do Sodre in town too.
+Go to Carcavelos - this world class beachie 110% pumps on its day, but you will be sharing it with many of your nearest and dearest from Lisbon...You can catch a train there in about 20 minutes from Cais Do Sodre in downtown Lisbon.

-- Willing to sacrifice a little (just a tad) wave quality for less people?
+- Willing to sacrifice a little wave quality for less people?
 Cross the big red bridge over the river Tejo and hit up Costa da Caparica.
-The piers at the northern end are closest, offer some shape to sandbars and will have some people, but this is a long beach so head south and find your own peak.
+The piers at the northern end are closest, offer some shape to sandbars and will have a few people, but this is a long beach so head south and find your own peak.
 Make sure to bring a couple of Euros for the toll on the bridge back into Lisbon!

-If that north wind is up, head to Arrifana where jaw-dropping cliffs protect much of the beach from north tradewinds.
+Luckily if that north wind is up, you can head to Arrifana where jaw-dropping cliffs protect much of the beach from north tradewinds.
 If it is over-head high, a reeling right hand point starts working off the rocks (see pic above), otherwise there is a long stretch of beachie, including a left hander off the rocks at the southern end.

-Further south and closer to the party heavy Lagos, you will find a series of beaches around Sagres, and even on the sheltered south coast if the swell is large enough.
+Further south and closer to the party scene in Lagos, you will find a series of beaches around Sagres, and even on the sheltered south coast if the swell is large enough to sneak in there.

 Surfed out and looking for Food